 - Weave density.
 How much of the fabric is solid fibres and how much is space between the strands is important.
 The tighter the weave, the less space there is between the strands for the UVR to pass through.

 - Construction of the fabric.
 Most fabrics are either woven or knitted and the construction determines whether the amount of open area in a fabric changes when tension is applied.

 - Fabric thickness.
 As fabric thickness increases, the measured protection increases.

 - Tension.
 Stretching a knitted fabric will normally cause a decrease in the UPF rating as the spaces in the fabric open up.

 - Colour.
 In general darker colours and higher dye concentrations absorb more UVR than do lighter colours.

 - Additives.
-Some chemical compounds such as optical brightening agents and UV cutting agents can be added to fabrics to increase their UVR absorption, either when they are made or later as wash in additives.
+Some chemical compounds such as optical brightening agents and UV cutting agents can be added to fabrics to increase their UVR absorption.
+This can be done as part of the manufacturing process or be added later as wash-in additives.

 - Condition.
 Often the UV protection of garments made from cotton-based fabrics increases after the first washing.
-However, after numerous washes the garment may gradually fade and become threadbare with reduced UPF ratings.
+However, after numerous washes the garment may gradually fade and wear reducing its UPF rating.

 The Cancer Council Australia provides further protective advice through national, state and territory Sunsmart programs and activities.